midi1996/P50-opencore-hackintosh/README.md

     - You can completely disable it by rebooting to the recovery and running `csrutil disable`
     - You can completely disable it by editing `config.plist`\\`NVRAM`\\`7C436110-AB2A-4BBB-A880-FE41995C9F8`\\`csr-active-confg` = `E7030000` (in ProperTree or Xcode, if you're doing it with a text editor type `5wMAAA==`) -- not recommended by OC.
       - Reboot to macOS

+### Hibernation:

+Some may start using macOS a lot on this device because it's that good, which may require you to hibernate your device from time to time.
+By enabled `DiscardHibernationMap` in Booter > Quirks, you'll be able to successfully enter and exit hibernation (as far as my testing goes).
+You will also need to set some arguments for HibernationFixup to get it working smoothly following their boot arguments [here](https://github.com/acidanthera/HibernationFixup#boot-args).
+For my preferences, I chose the following:

+- EnableAutoHibernation `1`
+- WhenLidIsClosed `2`
+- WhenExternalPowerIsDisconnected `4`(so that it will stay in sleep S3 when it's plugged in)
+- WhenBatteryAtCriticalLevel `32`

+Which gives me a sum of `39` and I use it with `hbfx-ahbm=` boot argument.

 ---